Boris Godunov (1989 film): Production

-The film is based on the musical recording of Mussorgsky's opera made in the summer of 1987 in Washington, DC with the participation of several opera stars and the National Symphony Orchestra conducted by Mstislav Rostropovich.
+The film is based on the musical recording of Mussorgsky's opera made in mid-1987 in Washington, D.C., with the participation of several opera stars and the National Symphony Orchestra conducted by Mstislav Rostropovich.
 The recording was made for Erato Records and cost one million dollars.
 Producer Daniel Toscan du Plantier invited Andrzej Wajda to do the film version for Erato Films, and when the latter backed out, offered the project to Zulawski.
-The 7-million-dollar production was filmed in Yugoslavia in February–April 1989.
-Of the original performers only Ruggero Raimondi, Kenneth Riegel and Romuald Tesarowicz reprised their roles on screen, while the rest of singers was replaced by non-singing actors. Żuławski chose to present the opera as a theatrical performance within the film.
+The $7-million production was filmed in Yugoslavia from February to April 1989.
+Of the original performers, only Ruggero Raimondi, Kenneth Riegel and Romuald Tesarowicz reprised their roles on screen, while the rest of singers was replaced by non-singing actors. Żuławski chose to present the opera as a theatrical performance within the film.
 However, the director took this approach much further as the camera not only goes through the sets but also regularly exposes the film crew.
 Zulawski used only less than two hours of the three and a half recorded by Rostropovich, changed the sequence of some scenes and filled the picture with deliberate anachronistic references to the Soviet totalitarian regime.

 Controversy

 The liberties taken by the director outraged some opera purists and, first of all, the conductor Rostropovich.
 The latter sued Żuławski demanding to remove certain visual and sound elements from the film.
-On January 10, 1990, the Paris Court issued a verdict ordering Andrzej Żuławski to insert an announcement in the beginning of the film, mentioning Rostropovich's disapproval of the film version.
+On 10 January 1990, the Paris Court issued a verdict ordering Żuławski to insert an announcement in the beginning of the film, mentioning Rostropovich's disapproval of the film version.
 However, the court confirmed that the choice of images and sounds should remain the prerogative of the filmmaker, though some used by Żuławski "could denaturate the appreciation of the work interpreted by Rostropovich."